CarlosCRBS/dio-lab-open-source/community/CarlosCRBS.md

 <h1 align="left">Welcome to Carlos Santos dataset</h1>

+# About Me.

+Hi, my name is Carlos Rafael Batista Santos.

-<h3 align="left">I'm a professional passionate about data, analitics and technology, with a degree in Computer Engineering, Agroecology and Data Analysis.</h3>
+I have a degree in Computer Engineering, and I am passionate about data, programming and technology.

-<h3 align="left">I believe in the union of technology and ecology to provide a more conscious, balanced and prosperous future.</h3>
-<h3 align="left">With engineering knowledge, supported by tools such as SQL, Python and Power BI, I try to solve complex challenges and find innovative solutions to promote sustainability, social equality  and and better decisions.</h3>
+I believe that Data Analysis/Data Science are important tools to help make decisions, resolve complex challenges, and search for innovative solutions to enhance business, improve efficiency and increase company profitability.

+# Studies.

+I am currently studying Python, SQL and Power BI, and attending a Data Science bootcamp at DIO.

+# Goals.

+I believe that the current moment is opportune for career transition.
+I look forward to progressing and exploring further in the field of Data Science.

+I love learning and sharing knowledge, and I hope one day to be part of the group of people who will make this world better through technology.